gitpod-samples/template-python-django/README.md

 ### An existing project

-To get started with Python Django on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
+Copy and commit the [`.gitpod.yml`](./.gitpod.yml) to your existing project to have the same configuration of this template.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.